tostes/rebec/README.md

   immediate use after provisioning.
 - `database/sql/auth_tables_postgres.sql` mirrors the authentication tables used by Django so the backend can authenticate against PostgreSQL.
+- `database/sql/tables.json` catalogs every table managed by the bootstrap, including the shared `auth_*` relations, their source SQL file, the last execution date, and the `updated` flag that controls whether a script should be reapplied.
 - `database/stored_procedures/` contains the stored procedure catalog governed by `procedures.json`.
 Each entry points at SQL source files such as `get_or_create_sponsor.sql` and `create_trial.sql` that are deployed during